Experimental demonstration of entanglement-enabled universal quantum cloning in a circuit: DISCUSSION

-We have demonstrated universal cloning of an arbitrary state of an individual qubit with a circuit QED setup, where all the quantum operations necessary for constructing a UQCM network are mediated by a bus resonator that is connected to five Xmon qubits.
+We have demonstrated universal cloning of an arbitrary state of an individual qubit with a circuit QED setup, where all the quantum operations necessary for constructing a UQCM network are deterministically realized.
 We characterize the performance of the UQCM by quantum state tomography, confirming the universality of the copying process.
-We further measure the concurrence between each copy qubit and the original qubit as well as that between the two copy qubits, and verify the existence of true three-particle entanglement at the output, revealing the quantum nature of the implemented UQCM.
-Our results illustrate the potential of our device as a versatile quantum processor, where the resonator can be used to program quantum information procedures.
-This unique feature, together with the scalability of integrated circuit fabrication, makes it promissing to build a large-scale solid-state platform for quantum computation as well as for quantum simulation.
+We measure the entanglement between each copy qubit and the original qubit, with the results being in well agreement with the theoretical prediction that this entanglement is input-state-independent and represents a universal quantum behavior of the UQCM.
+We further measure the entanglement between the two clones, verifying the existence of true three-particle entanglement at the output.
+These results underline the fact that the universal entanglement behavior underlies the performance of the UQCM.